timjrobinson/pinch-to-zoom/README.md

 ## Event properties

-**clientX / clientY** - The x and y coordinates the user appears to be pinching towards.
+- **clientX / clientY** - The x and y coordinates the user appears to be pinching towards.
-**delta** - The total movement the user has done with the pinch in pixels.
+- **delta** - The total movement the user has performed with the pinch in pixels.

 ## License